 There’s a lot in the Bible on the topic of both peace and conflict.
 They inform both sides of the debate or whether war is wrong or not.

 Many people think that this means you can fight back if someone does something bad to you.
 However, some suggest this was actually a way of limiting it.
 At the time people were more likely to take back more than they lost, a head for an eye, for example, which in turn would create further conflict.

 Ultimately, the Old Testament prophets look forward to a time when there will be no more warfare.
 For example, the prophet Micah writes:

-In terms of ethics, many Christians add the most weight to Jesus’ teaching.
+In terms of ethics, Christians pay great attention to Jesus’ teaching.
 He knew the Old Testament very well and had respect for what it taught.
 Much of his teaching was around peace and forgiveness.
-What he said was sometimes different to the Old Testament teaching, but he was not contradicting it, rather he wanted to portray God's heart.
+What he said was sometimes different to the Old Testament teaching, but he was not contradicting it, rather he wanted to portray God's heart about conflict.

 Some of the things he taught around the question of conflict were included in the Sermon on the Mount:

-- “Blessed are the peacemakers, for they will be called sons of God.
+“Blessed are the peacemakers, for they will be called sons of God.
 You have heard that it was said, 'Eye for eye, and tooth for tooth.'
 But I tell you, Do not resist an evil person.
 If someone strikes you on the right cheek, turn to him the other also.”
-(Matthew 5:38-39
+Matthew 5:38-39

 “Do your best to live at peace with everyone.
 Dear friends, don't try to get even.
 Let God take revenge… Don't let evil defeat you, but defeat evil with good.”
 (Romans 12:18-21)

 It is clear that the New Testament favours a peaceful response as far as personal relationships with others go.
-The question some may have is, will it work on an international scale?
-Is it right to oppose wars that are declared for the sake of a nation under oppression?
+The question some may have is, does peace work on an international scale?
+Should a country go to war to help defend a weaker country? or themselves?